mal-lang/MAL-visualization/README.md

     4.
     Open MAL-visualization/index.html in a web browser.

+    NOTE: If you are using windows, replace step 2 and 3 commands with:
+    >   javac -cp "json-simple-1.1.1.jar;."
+Generate.java
+    >   java -cp "json-simple-1.1.1.jar;."
+Generate path-to-mal-file

 Usage:

+    Before the visualization starts the user is prompted two questions:
+        1.
+        If attack steps tagged as "@hidden" should be excluded in the visualization.
+        If no such exists the answer does not matter.

+        2.
+        Asset width.
+The asset with will be set such that the attack step names can be the prompted number of characters.

+    Below is a quick usage guide.
+To get more information on how to use the visualizer look at the file usage.pdf in this repository.

     Zoom and Pan
         Zooming is possible with the mouse wheel/touch pad.
 Click on empty space on the screen and